T

 See: Note on Terms Describing Wasteful Use of Time

-tattoo (noun)
+tattoo (noun)§

-tattoo (noun) (1 of 2)
+tattoo (1 of 2)

 An evening drum or bugle signal recalling soldiers to their quarters.
 (NOA)